kmmbvnr/django-jenkins/README.md

-django-hudson
+django-jenkins
 =============

-Plug and play continuous integration with django and hudson
+Plug and play continuous integration with django and jenkins

 Installation
 ------------